-Publicly-Traded Corporations- $Subparagraph \ 2(c)(i)$
+Publicly-Traded Corporations-Subparagraph 2(c)(i)

 Subparagraph 2(c) applies to two categories of companies: publicly traded companies and subsidiaries of publicly traded companies.
-A company resident in a Contracting State is entitled to all the benefits of the Convention under clause (i) of subparagraph 2(c) if the principal class of its shares is regularly traded on one or more recognized stock exchanges and the company satisfies at least one of the following additional requirements: first, the company's principal class of shares is primarily traded on one or more recognized stock exchanges located in the Contracting State of which the company is a resident; or, second, the company's primary place of management and control is in its State of residence.
+A company resident in a Contracting State is entitled to all the benefits of the Convention under clause (i) of subparagraph (c) if the principal class of its shares, and any disproportionate class of shares, is regularly traded on one or more recognized stock exchanges and the company satisfies at least one of the following additional requirements: first, the company's principal class of shares is primarily traded on one or more recognized stock exchanges located in the Contracting State of which the company is a resident, or, in the case of a company resident in Hungary, on a recognized stock exchange located within the European Union or in any other European Free Trade Association state, or, in the case of a company resident in the United States, on a recognized stock exchange located in another state that is a party to the North American Free agement and control is in its State of residence.